cldavisx2/SpotChecker-v2/README.md

 # SpotChecker v2
 _An inventory audit helper tool_

+## What Does It Do?

-Generates a list of items to be counted based on a .CSV which the user uploads.
-The generated list can then be downloaded as an .XLSX file or printed directly from the browser
+Generates a form containing a list of items to be counted based on a .CSV file which the user uploads.
+The generated form can then be downloaded as an .XLSX file or printed directly from the browser.
+The uploaded .CSV file contains the stores entire inventory while the output form contains 40 items selected per critera set forth by headquarters.

 ## Tech Stack